f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Configure System Settings (DNS, NTP, Logging) From the WebUI
 ----------------------------------------

 You can configure the DNS and Time settings from the webUI if preferred.
-DNS is configured under **Network Settings > DNS**.
+DNS is configured under **System Settings > DNS**.
 Here you can add DNS lookup servers, and optional search domains.
 This will be needed for the VELOS chassis to resolve hostnames that may be used for external services like; licensing, ntp, authentication servers, or to reach iHealth for qkview uploads.

 .. image:: images/initial_setup_of_velos_system_controllers/image4.png
   :align: center